10 Years of MetFilm School

 Met Film Production’s The Infidel opens in over 40 territories.

-Due to a growth in numbers over 2012 Met Film School Berlin moves to a new premises at BUFA studios with increased facilties for students.
+Due to a growth in numbers over 2012 Met Film School Berlin moves to new premises at BUFA studios with increased facilities for students.
 The studio has been home to film productions since the Weimar Republic and is one of the oldest film studios in Europe.

 There were commercial releases in the UK and other territories for a number of graduate films including Project Wild Thing (David Bond), Papadopoulos & Sons (Marcus Markou) and White Lie (Nyima Cartier).
 The High Price of Gold (Ross Domoney) wins top prize at the Thessaloniki Documentary Festival.

 Further award success for MetFilm graduates including B for Boy (Chika Anadu) winning best feature film at the Africa Movie Academy Awards and Auschwitz On My Mind (Assaf Machnes) wins Best Short Film Awards at five different film festivals.

 YouTube Space Berlin @ MetFilm School, a large studio with

 production and training facilities for YouTube Creators and

 MetFilm School students.
 This is one of only six YouTube Creator